Search

 AI for People, with Purpose

+At Abt, AI has always stood for something — Abt Intelligence: our people, our expertise, our mission-driven approach to the world's hardest problems.
 Artificial intelligence is changing how government works, but the most successful projects begin with mission needs and human judgment.
 Abt helps public sector organizations use AI responsibly because we combine deep subject matter expertise with technical capability.
-This means our clients get tools that solve real problems rather than tech for its own sake.
+Our clients get solutions that solve real problems — not technology for its own sake.

-Whether piloting new ideas or delivering impact on the ground, Abt is helping government clients harness AI.
+From piloting new ideas to deploying at scale, Abt is helping government clients harness AI.
 Here’s how:

-• Fraud, waste, and abuse detection.
-Abt builds tools that embed fraud detection methods directly into agency workflows using flexible low code frameworks.
-This gives investigators real time insights that evolve as programs and policies change.
+Fraud, waste, and abuse detection.
+Our tools embed fraud detection methods directly into agency workflows using flexible low-code frameworks, giving investigators real-time insights.

-• Literature review.
-Abt supports evidence based policymaking by pairing AI with subject matter expertise to accelerate literature scans, extract relevant claims, and organize findings for review.
+Literature review.
+We support evidence-based policymaking by pairing AI with subject matter expertise to accelerate literature scans, extract relevant claims, and organize findings for review.

-• Quality control.
-Abt worked on a demonstration for the Army Corps of Engineers to show how it could use AI and machine learning for cost estimates to incorporate more data than traditional methods and thus produce more accurate forecasts.
+Quality control.
+Abt’s demonstration for the Army Corps of Engineers showed how it could use AI and machine learning for cost estimates to incorporate more data, yielding more accurate forecasts.

-• Policymaking Simulations: Abt worked with Centers for Medicare & Medicaid Services (CMS) to develop a simulation of Nursing Home staffing levels to understand impacts to patient care and costs to the nursing home industry of a proposed rule on Minimum Nursing Home Staffing Levels.
+Policymaking simulations.
+For the Centers for Medicare & Medicaid Services, we developed a simulation of nursing home staffing levels to understand impacts to patient care as well as costs to the nursing home industry of a proposed rule on Minimum Nursing Home Staffing Levels.

 Relevant Experience